Partnership and Shareholder Disputes

 - Licensing issues at the federal or state level

-If you have already entered into a partnership or shareholder agreement and a dispute has arisen, there are some alternatives to litigations that can yield more agreeable solutions.
+If you have already entered into a partnership or shareholder agreement and a dispute has arisen, there are some alternatives to litigation that can yield more agreeable solutions.

 - Negotiation: An informal discussion wherein parties hear one another out and come to their own compromise.